 How do I cope with chemotherapy?

-Chemotherapy is a type of cancer treatment that uses one or more anti-cancer drugs to kill cancer cells to stop the cancer from growing or spreading.
+Chemotherapy is a type of cancer treatment that uses anti-cancer drugs to kill cancer cells to stop cancer from growing or spreading.
 It affects everyone differently.
-The most common side effects of chemotherapy includes
+The most common side effects of chemotherapy include

 - nausea, loss of appetite

 - hair loss